Finishing the Peddars Way at Holme-next-the-Sea

 - Continue east or west along the Norfolk Coast Path

-Nearby, Holme Dunes National Nature Reserve, managed by Norfolk Wildlife Trust, marks the meeting point of inland and coastal environments.
+Nearby, Holme Dunes National Nature Reserve marks the point where inland and coastal landscapes meet.

-For many walkers, reaching Holme-next-the-Sea marks the completion of the Peddars Way.
+For many walkers, this is the end of the route.

 Getting Back from Holme-next-the-Sea